vStar925/Red-Dead-Redemption-1-Modding/README.md

 NOTE: This guide only covers the Xbox 360 version of the game.

+NOTE2: A recent update to MagicRDR allows directly editing texture dictionaries.
+AKA you no longer need to use RAGE Console Texture Editor.
+I will update the guide in the future.

 # Installing & Creating Mods
 I. Everything You'll Need
 ------------------